rushsky518/lite-kafka-consumer/README.md

 3. Supports consumer to reset partition offset
 4. Supports multiple threads to consume in sequential order
 5. Integrated with brave trace span
-6. Wait for more, and any issue is welcomed!
+6. Wait for more, and any issue is welcome!

 ```xml
 <dependency>